310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 …No, a man never goes back on his word.
 {% endbubble %}

-{% bubble Kuro pastinjuredsmile %}
+{% bubble Kuro pastinjurednorsmile %}
 Haha, you were “a man”?
 You’ve got such a cute, boyish face[^9], I couldn’t tell.
 {% endbubble %}